blippu/vex-hugo/exampleSite/content/english/products/_index.md

 ---
+title: All latest gems and specimens
-title: "All latest Smart Watch" description : "this is a meta description"
+description: this is a meta description
-draft: false
+draft: true

 ---